markproy/sagemaker-workshop/lab-image-classification/README.md

 # Use built-in Image Classification algorithm

-In this lab, you will train and use a model to do image classification, taking advantage of the built-in Image Classification algorithm in Amazon SageMaker.
-The use case is for detecting objects from a set of 256 types.
+In this lab, you will train and use a model to do image classification, taking advantage of the [built-in Image Classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) in Amazon SageMaker.
+Here is a [blog post](https://aws.amazon.com/blogs/machine-learning/classify-your-own-images-using-amazon-sagemaker/) walking you through creating an image classifier using this algorithm.

+The use case in the sample notebook for our lab is for detecting objects from a set of 256 types.

 This notebook requires your account to have access to a GPU instance type such